PhilipPfeffer/sha_hash/reports/milestone3.md

 4. A futher optimisation we would like to try is to first load as much data into SRAM as possible (rather than 64*NUM_CHUNKS-bytes).
     (i.e. Sequential.Foreach() { load biggest chunk possible; Sequential.Foreach(){ Foreach(... par NUM_CHUNKS){ preprocess }} })
-    We are limited on the parallelisation of the preprocessing by logic utilisation to NUM_CHUNKS=TODO.
+    We are limited on the parallelisation of the preprocessing by logic utilisation to NUM_CHUNKS=8 (we have not been able to get NUM_CHUNKS=16 to work).
 However, this does not limit the amount of data we can load.
 Therefore, we can load as much data as possible first, and then parallely process NUM_CHUNKS 64-byte chunks.
 This reduces the amount of time spent loading data into SRAM.